Everest View Trek

 • Free Cancellation

-Everest Panorama Trek, as does the name designate, this trip is designed to offer you dazzling views of Mt.
-Everest, the world’s highest peaks from very close proximity.
+Everest Panorama Trek, as the name designates, this trip is designed to offer you dazzling views of Mt.
+Everest, the world’s highest peak from very close proximity.
 It is undoubtedly a short and moderate trip in the Everest region, one of the frequently organized trekking trips by Footprint Adventure.
 It is one of the most popular, low-altitude trekking routes that primarily revolves around Khumjung, Khunde, and Namche Bazaar.
 The highest point of this trekking is the Everest View Hotel 3,880m and therefore, this trip suits everyone, even if you are physically challenged or if you are a first-timer.
 Comparatively, the Everest panorama trek is a relaxed kind of trekking, because you will have to cross fewer ups and downs, mostly winds around the low altitude areas.

 This is one of the easiest trips located in the foothills of Mt.
 Everest the world’s highest peaks, and this is why you will have breathtaking views not merely of Mt.
 Everest alone but you will have dazzling views of dozens of Himalayas namely Nuptse, Ama Dablam, Lhotse, Thamserku, Kantega, Kusum Kanguru, Nupla Khang, Kongde Ri and so forth.
-Besides having panoramic views of the Himalayas, you will equally be amazed of having the opportunity to explore distinct culture, rituals, and lifestyles of Sherpa indigenous communities, enjoy taking part in the traditional fiestas and festivals, and taking local dishes and delicacies, and more importantly, you will utmost opportunity to explore around ancient Buddhist monastery, mani, Chorten, equally you will have awesome views of sunrise and sunset views offering you dazzling views with the backdrop of the majestic Himalayas including Mt.
+Besides having panoramic views of the Himalayas, you will equally be amazed at having the opportunity to explore distinct culture, rituals, and lifestyles of Sherpa Indigenous communities, enjoy taking part in the traditional fiestas and festivals, and take local dishes and delicacies, and more importantly, you will utmost opportunity to explore around ancient Buddhist monastery, mani, Chorten, equally you will have awesome views of sunrise and sunset views offering you dazzling views with the backdrop of the majestic Himalayas including Mt.
 Everest.
 The hospitality from the Sherpa community, the vibe of the beautiful Namche Bazar, and the facilities offered in that cozy town are the other best things to do during the Everest View Trek.
 Nonetheless, as you pass through the greenery jungle, you will have the utmost opportunity to explore the diverse flora and fauna in the prestigious Sagarmatha National Park.
 If you are lucky enough, you will encounter even wild animals, endangered birds, and so forth, offering your utmost opportunity for photography.

 Highlights of Everest View Trek